GCA-Poulomi/Interactive-Sunshine-Recorder/README.md

 # Interactive Sunshine Recorder

 Welcome to the Interactive Sunshine Recorder!
+Visit: https://interactive-sunshine-recorder.vercel.app/

 This project provides a web-based simulation of a Campbell-Stokes sunshine recorder, an instrument used to measure the duration of sunshine.